partumscripto/partumscripto.github.io/index.md

 ## About the author

 This 9-year old loves writing digitally, mostly from home but also occasionally from Room 712!
+REMEMBER!This boy gets straight A's!!!

 ![Myself](/images/photo.jpg "Photo of me")